This is an accordion element with a series of buttons that open and close related content panels.

 2. Determining how a pre-existing SIV-infection disrupts host immunity to M. tuberculosis

 The most common cause of morbidity and mortality in HIV+ individuals is Tuberculosis (TB).
 Unfortunately, we do not fully understand why HIV+ individuals, even those on HAART, are at such a greater risk for developing active TB disease.
-We have been working with Drs.
-Charles Scanga and JoAnne Flynn at the University of Pittsburgh to study T cell responses to M. tuberculosis in Mauritian cynomolgus macaques.
+We have been working with Dr. Charles Scanga at the University of Pittsburgh to study T cell responses to M. tuberculosis in Mauritian cynomolgus macaques.
 We mapped epitopes in M. tuberculosis that are restricted by common MHC molecules in these animals to create specific MHC:peptide tetramers.
-We also find that SIV infection specifically disrupts the ability to mount an effective immune response to M. tuberculosis, leading to more active TB disease.
+We also found that SIV infection specifically disrupts the ability to mount an effective immune response to M. tuberculosis, leading to more active TB disease.
 We are now trying to understand the immunological mechanism responsible for the SIV-dependent defects in host immunity to M. tuberculosis in both adult and juvenile macaques.
 We hope our studies will help define how SIV (as a model for HIV) disrupts host immunity to M. tuberculosis so that interventions can be developed to preserve effective anti-M. tuberculosis immune responses in those infected with immunodeficiency virus.

 3. Understanding the dynamics of virus and bacterial pathogens with molecularly barcoded strains

 The development of the tools to molecularly barcode pathogens and then characterize them by deep sequencing has greatly facilitated our ability to study virus and bacterial dynamics upon infection.
 We are using molecular barcodes for different purposes.
 We are using barcoded SIV to track the number of infecting viruses in an animal, the selection of escape mutations, and the establishment of the viral reservoir.
 We are also using a barcoded strain of M. tuberculosis to track dissemination of Mtb in macaques.
-We have also used a barcoded strain of Zika to track the persistence of individual virus templates in different macaques.
 These tools are used to ask biologically interesting questions, but it requires a specific interest in sequencing pathogens and then the patience and skill to work through bioinformatic analyses to interpret the data.